tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

       } Extension;

       enum {
         /* other extension types defined in the IANA TLS ExtensionType Value registry */

         /* variant used to identify attestation evidence */ attestation_evidence(60),
         (65535)
       } ExtensionType;
 ~~~~
-{: #figure-cert attest title="Certificate Message when using PKIX and attestation."}
+{: #figure-cert-attest title="Certificate Message when using PKIX and attestation."}

 The encoding of the evidence structure is defined in
 {{I-D.ftbs-rats-msg-wrap}}.